 And the boy?
 Who can this child be but Bocaccio, who was eight years old when Dante died and to whom he dedicated a conmemorative treatise?
-Bocaccio has a gold shield in his hand, the poet’s lightning rod, that is, the laurel immune to lightning.
+Bocaccio has a gold shield in his hand, the poet’s lightning rod, that is, the laurel immune to lightning, as codified in mythology.

 Dante, Petrarch and Bocaccio: the most important italian writers of the Trecento Renaissance according to Gustav Klimt.
 No wonder Klimt recited Petrarch.
 Klimt knew the Canzoniere well, the mythical fusion of Petrarch in Apollo and the identification of Laura, his beloved, with the laurel.
 This is one of the arguments that make the interpretation of «The Kiss» according to the myth of Apollo and Daphne reasonable.

 II.
 THE TEMPLE OF APOLLO DAPHNEFORUS IN VIENNA.

 Between 1897 and 1898 the Secession building was built according to the plans of Joseph Maria Olbrich.
-The Secession building was the Temple of Apollo Daphnephorus (that wears the laurel).
+The Secession building, as I understand it, was the Temple of Apollo Daphnephorus (that wears the laurel).
 As it was the Temple of Apollo -God of the Arts- Gustav Klimt designed a dome of golden laurel leaves.
 The laurel was the symbol with which Apollo represented himself after having uselessly pursued Daphne (laurel).
-The day of the inauguration of the Temple, as the honorary president of the Secession and founding member -Rudolf von Alt- was performing the function of the “priest” of the Temple, he received as a present a golden laurel branch, turning the act of inauguration into a real Daphneforia, in honour to the God of Arts [https://en.wikipedia.org/wiki/Daphnephoria].
+The day of the inauguration of the Temple, as the honorary president of the Secession and founding member -Rudolf von Alt- was performing the function of the «priest» of the Temple, he received as a present a golden laurel branch, turning the act of inauguration into a real Daphneforia, in honour to the God of Arts [https://en.wikipedia.org/wiki/Daphnephoria].